Hiring of Salaried Personnel

 8. The screening and evaluation process must apply neutral, job-related criteria consistently to all applicants through the use of the HR approved applicant rating system.
 A selection shall not be made prior to the completion of the posting period.
 When the investigation of candidates has been completed, the supervisor shall forward the recommendation of the department with all supporting documentation to the hiring authority and to HR.

-9. No offers, verbal or written, shall be made to a candidate without the approval of the hiring authority, the appropriate vice-president, and the Director of AA/EO.
-In exigent circumstances, permission of HR may be requested to make a contingent offer to a candidate subject to review and approval by the Director of AA/EO and the vice-president.
+9. No offers, verbal or written, shall be made to a candidate without the approval of the hiring authority, the appropriate vice-president, and the Director of the Office of Equal Opportunity.
+In exigent circumstances, permission of HR may be requested to make a contingent offer to a candidate subject to review and approval by the Director of the Office of Equal Opportunity and the vice-president.

 10. The hiring authority shall submit the department's recommendation with all supporting documentation to the president, through the appropriate vice-president.
 The vice-president will indicate to the hiring authority the approval or disapproval of the recommendation.

 11. Temporary full-time faculty appointments to positions not leading to tenure shall be made in the same manner as regular faculty appointments.

 12. Offers of Employment - Offers for all vacancies are made under the direction of the hiring authority.
 Offers of employment shall not be made until all necessary approvals have been obtained.